sachinruk/Traffic-Signs/README.md

 The RGB images were normalised such that it's mean was 0 and standard deviation 1.
 The mean and standard deviations were calculated from the train data set.
 No other pre processing or data augmentation was carried out.

+This preprocessing step is important as it ensures that the gradient information is kept small, ensuring that large steps in the direction of gradients is avoided.

 ### Model Architecture
+#### First Models:
+The initial model consisted of a Basic LeNet Architecture, which was two convolutional blocks (5x5 convolution -> Relu -> MaxPool) followed by two Dense layers.
+The problem with this model was that its accuracy seemed to saturate at 82% when using Batch size of 256.

+Increasing it to 3 convolutional blocks increased the accuracy to 84%.

+#### Final Model:
 My final model consisted of the following layers:

 | Layer         		|     Description	        					|